wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 == Description ==

-The WatchCount.com WordPress Plugin (WCCWPPI) is a **free** eBay WordPress plugin that displays Most Popular eBay items and auctions in real-time -- in your blog's **sidebar** (a 'WordPress Widget') and/or within individual blog posts.
+The WatchCount.com WordPress Plugin (WCCWPPI) is a **free** eBay WordPress plugin that displays Most Popular eBay items and auctions in real-time -- in your blog's sidebar (a *WordPress Widget*) and/or within individual blog posts.

 Items displayed have been voted on by both eBay shoppers and sellers and ranked accordingly: compared to the millions of eBay listings active at any given moment, our plugin features ones that reflect an actual, **cumulative interest** by registered eBay users!
 Your blog's visitors can click through to these compelling items listed live on eBay.